mpecarina/koa-template/README.md

 ]
 ```

-create a function matching the handler value in `routes.json` in the controllers file `controllers/health-check.ts`
+create a function matching the controller and handler values in `routes.json`. for this example bother handlers are in the controllers file `controllers/health-check.ts`

 ```js
 /* eslint-disable no-unused-vars */